Paul044/node-mp/README.md

 # node-mp

-Description i sprovided in separate README.md for each task
+Description is provided in separate README.md for each task